stefanosjpapad/ICM-Evaluation/README.md

-# ICM-Evaluation - WHO DID WHAT
+# ICM-Evaluation
 Project for Social Network Analysis, DWs, Auth, MSc

 The file: 'ICM Evaluation1.2.ipynb' includes the evaluation of

+#Contributions - WHO DID WHAT

 Eleni Apsemidou:
 Study of CDLib and NDLib libraries and functions 1)IterAnalysis 2)Main